MCU's Visionaries: Rebuilding Marvel TV's Future to Revive DAREDEVIL Born Again

 The cancellation of Daredevil has left fans shocked and disappointed.
 The show, known for its intense storytelling and compelling characters, had garnered a dedicated fan base.
 However, the recent decisions made by Marvel TV have resulted in the show's cancellation, leaving fans wondering what went wrong.

 Furthermore, the article points out that there is a fundamental difference in the creative approach between Marvel TV and Marvel Studios.
 The television shows have been described as "binge-friendly," with several episodes being released at once, allowing for a serialized storytelling format.
-On the other hand, the movies follow a more traditional theatrical release model, with standalone narratives.
-This difference in approach has led to a lack of connectivity and coherence between the TV shows and the movies.

 To fix this brokenness, the article suggests several solutions for Marvel TV.
 Firstly, it recommends better coordination between Marvel TV and Marvel Studios.
 By aligning the television shows with the larger MCU, it would create a more cohesive and immersive experience for fans.
 This could be achieved through cameos, references, and storylines that connect the TV shows to the movies.
-Additionally, a more consistent release schedule could help build anticipation and maintain interest in the TV shows.

 Another solution proposed by the article is the introduction of new characters and storylines.
 Rather than relying solely on existing comic book storylines, Marvel TV should take more creative risks and explore original narratives.
 This would provide fresh and exciting content for viewers, keeping them engaged and invested in the TV shows.